15 Best Merida Mexico Beaches in the Yucatan Peninsula

 🏝 Sisal, Mexico

 In 2020, Sisal was named a Mexico pueblo magico (magic town).
-These small towns are highlighted by Mexico’s Secretary of Tourism for unique qualities and a welcoming environment for visitors.
+These small towns are highlighted by Mexico’s Secretary of Tourism for their unique qualities and welcoming environment for visitors.

 There’s not much in Sisal, just beautiful nature and restaurants right on the sand.